 Costs are determined for each individual employer based on costs directly related to its current employees as well as an allocation of the remaining costs based proportionately on the estimated projected liability of the employer under this plan.
 The Association recognizes its proportional share of expense and contributes a proportional share of funding.
-Total plan expense for participating employers was \$12.9 million in 2014, \$15.8 million in 2013 and \$25.4 million in 2012.
-The Association's allocated share of plan expenses included in salaries and employee benefits was \$721 in 2014, \$913 in 2013, and \$741 in 2012.
-Participating employers contributed \$11.1 million in 2014, \$14.6 million in 2013 and \$12.8 million in 2012 to the plan.
-The Association's allocated share of these pension contributions was \$781 in 2014, \$843 in 2013, and \$730 in 2012.
+Total plan expense for participating employers was \$16.1 million in 2015, \$12.9 million in 2014 and \$15.8 million in 2013.
+The Association's allocated share of plan expenses included in salaries and employee benefits was \$1.2 million in 2015, \$721 in 2014, and \$913 in 2013.
+Participating employers contributed \$13.6 million in 2015, \$11.1 million in 2014 and \$14.6 million in 2013 to the plan.
+The Association's allocated share of these pension contributions was \$1.0 million in 2015, \$781 in 2014, and \$843 in 2013.
 While the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.
-The amount of the total employer contributions expected to be paid into the pension plans during 2015 is \$13.0 million.
-The Association's allocated share of these pension contributions is expected to be \$998.
+The amount of the total employer contributions expected to be paid into the pension plans during 2016 is \$11.6 million.
+The Association's allocated share of these pension contributions is expected to be \$957.
 The amount ultimately to be contributed and the amount ultimately recognized as expense as well as the timing of those contributions and expenses, are subject to many variables including performance of plan assets and interest rate levels.
 These variables could result in actual contributions and expenses being greater than or less than anticipated.

 Postretirement benefits other than pensions are provided through the Farm Credit Foundations Retiree Medical Plan to retired employees of the Association.
 Benefits provided are determined on a graduated scale based on years of service.
 The anticipated costs of these benefits were accrued during the period of the employee's active service.
-Postretirement benefits expense (primarily health care benefits) included in salaries and employee benefits were \$3 in 2014, \$5 in 2013 and \$5 in 2012.
+Postretirement benefits expense (primarily health care benefits) included in salaries and employee benefits were \$7 in 2015, \$3 in 2014 and \$5 in 2013.
 These expenses are equal to the Association's cash contributions for each year.

 As part of the merger, the Association acquired nonqualified pension liabilities.
 The Association participates in a nonqualified defined benefit Pension Restoration Plan that is unfunded.
 The plan provides retirement benefits above the Internal Revenue Code compensation limit to certain highly compensated eligible employees.
 Benefits payable under the Pension Restoration Plan are offset by the benefits payable from the Pension Plan.
-Pension Restoration Plan expenses included in salaries and employee benefits were \$1 in 2014; there were no Pension Restoration Plan expenses in 2013 and 2012.
+Pension Restoration Plan expenses included in salaries and employee benefits were \$9 in 2015, \$1 in 2014 and none in 2013.

 The funding status and the amounts recognized in the Consolidated Statement of Condition for the Association's Pension Restoration Plan follows:

 Nonqualified Pension Restoration Benefits

-nestoration benefits

-2014
+2015 2014

-Change in benefit obligation: Benefit obligation at the beginning of the period Interest cost Obligation acquired in merger Actuarial loss/(gain) \$ - 1 40 22
+Change in benefit obligation:

+Benefit obligation at the beginning of the period \$ 63 \$ -

+Service cost 2

+Interest cost 3 1

+Obligation acquired in merger 40

+Actuarial loss/(gain) 10 22

-Benefit obligation at the end of the period \$ 63
+Benefit obligation at the end of the period \$ 78 \$ 63

-Fair value of plan assets at the end of the period -
+Fair value of plan assets at the end of the period

-Funded status of the plan \$ (63)
+Funded status of the plan \$ (78) \$ (63)

-Amounts recognized in the Consolidated Statement of Condition consist of:
+Amounts recognized in the Consolidated

+Statement of Condition consist of:

-Liabilities \$ 63
+Liabilities \$ 78 \$ 63

-Net amount recognized \$ 63
+Net amount recognized \$ 78 \$ 63